ipfs/community/CONTRIBUTING.md

 Below are instructions on how to contribute to the IPFS project.
 What does it mean to contribute?
 Contributing means that you are helping with the coding, design, or writing the documentation of IPFS.

-### ⏰ Abreviated Instructions on How to Submit a Pull Request
+### ⏰ Abbreviated Instructions on How to Submit a Pull Request

 * [ ] A little bit shy?
 Report a bug.
 * [ ] Find out [which issue](https://github.com/ipfs/js-ipfs/issues?q=is%3Aopen+is%3Aissue+label%3Adifficulty%3Aeasy) you want to tackle